groboclown/precision-shell/README.md

 Usage: `rmdir (dir1 (dir2 ...))`

 Removes each empty directory passed as an argument.
 If a directory is not empty, the command will fail.
-The command will attempt to remove each directory, and if any of them fail, then the whole command fails with an exit code equal to the sum of the error codes.
+The command will attempt to remove each directory, and if any of them fail, then the whole command fails with an exit code equal to the sum of the number of failed files.

+### mkdir

+Usage: `mkdir (octal mode) (file1 (file2 ...))`

+Creates the listed directories with the permissions of the first argument.
+The parent directory must exist, or it will generate an error.
+If any creation fails, then the command fails with the number of failed directories.

 ### chmod